John Yoo: Trump administration

 In 2019, on Fox News, Yoo made the comment "Some might call that espionage" when discussing Lt.
 Col. Alexander Vindman, the top Ukraine expert on the National Security Council.
 Vindman was set to testify in front of Congress the next day about Trump requesting that the Ukrainian president start an investigation into his political rival Joe Biden.
 Yoo subsequently said "I really regret the choice of words" and that he had been referring to Ukrainian officials rather than Vindman.

 In 2020, Yoo praised Trump as a "constitutional conservative".
 He wrote a 2020 book about Trump titled Defender in Chief: Donald Trump's Fight for Presidential Power.
 During an interview on C-SPAN in August 2020, Yoo defended the use of enhanced executive privilege within the Trump administration.
 He stated in a concurrent interview on CBS with Ted Koppel that his support for Trump may be guided by his possible reading of PEADs (Presidential Emergency Action Documents) as further supplementing his support for enhanced executive privilege during wartime and other national emergencies.

 After Trump lost his bid for re-election in the 2020 United States presidential election, Yoo stated in an opinion piece that the Supreme Court could decide the outcome of the election.
-Weeks later, Yoo and J. Michael Luttig advised Vice President Mike Pence that he had no constitutional authority to interfere with the certification of Electoral College votes in Congress on January 6, 2021, as has been proposed to Pence by Trump attorney John Eastman.
+Weeks later, Yoo and J. Michael Luttig advised Mike Pence that the Vice President had no constitutional authority to interfere with the certification of Electoral College votes on January 6, 2021, as had been proposed to Pence by Trump attorney John Eastman.

+Proposed reciprocal prosecutions

+At a July 2024 National Conservatism Conference meeting, former Donald Trump attorney John Eastman, who also clerked for Justice Clarence Thomas, had been disbarred and was facing prosecution for his alleged role in the Pence card conspiracy to overturn the 2020 presidential election results, remarked, "We've got to start impeaching these judges for acting in such an unbelievably partisan way from the bench."
+Yoo responded, "People who have used this tool against people like John or President Trump have to be prosecuted by Republican or conservative DAs in exactly the same way, for exactly the same kinds of things, until they stop."